sergiokopplin/indigo/about.md

 </p>

 <p>
-Since 2009 I work as a software developer in <a href="/experience">various companies</a> where I was focusing on building web-based tools and systems as well as taking care about infrastructure, test automation and a little bit of frontend =)
+Since 2009 I work as a software developer in <a href="/experience">various companies</a> where I was focusing on building web-based tools and systems as well as taking care about infrastructure, test automation and a little bit of frontend.
 </p>

 <p>